imarc/handbook/strategy.markdown

 [OmniGraffle Pro 6](http://www.omnigroup.com/products/omnigraffle) is used for site maps and wireframes.
 In the past, we've also had good results from [Mockingbird](https://gomockingbird.com) and [Balsamiq](http://www.balsamiq.com).

 We generally use the [Konigi stencil set](http://konigi.com/tools/omnigraffle-wireframe-stencils) for wireframes.
 This provides a remarkably complete set of user interface components for web sites, applications and mobile devices.
-(As of OmniGraffle 6, it's a built-in stencil.)
+(It's in OmniGraffle 6's standard stencil library.)

 We also have created an "iMarc Objects" OmniGraffle stencil with some commonly used elements, including iMarc-branded metadata blocks.
 You can get the latest stencil from our file server, in FILES/user_experience/sitemap-wireframe-template/stencils.